 There are also plenty of bars available on this ship.
-You can see the recent bar menus for the voyager of the seas at this link (Royal Caribbean Drink Menus).
+You can check outrecent bar menus for the Voyager of the Seas below.

 Nothing beats relaxing by a pool with a nice drink in hand as you feel the fresh sea breeze pass by you.
 The problem is that with thousands of people on a ship, there's not always room.
 If you want to spend all day in a pool, a cruise might not be the right choice.
 You would have a much better bet choosing a resort with a huge pool complex.
 That being said, a quick dip in the pool can be nice on a hot day.

 The Royal Caribbean Voyager of the Seas has a total of 3 pools and 6 hot tubs.

 Tired of loud kids and splashing?
 1 of the pools and 2 of the hot tubs are adults only.

 Voyager of the Seas

 Get your kids ready for their cruise or keep them entertained while on board with our custom made coloring and activity books.
 These are the Royal Caribbean editions with places like Studio B and Sorrento's featured.

 Cruise Ship Coloring Book for Kids 3-5 - Royal Caribbean Edition